Anonymous Scribe Letter Questions WGA’s Tough Agency Packaging Stance

 Let’s pretend that we can’t establish causality for any of the above.
 What other factors have driven the market in this direction?
 The slow, wheezing death of the back-end?
 The rise of programming on cable or streamers that pay lower rates at the same time that broadcast TV has become less relevant?
 The squeezing out of middle management positions on staffs?

 Dead back-end.
 A flood of lower paying jobs, many filled by new writers with no quote.
 The end of mid-level opportunities.
 In this scenario, the question is not “why has writer compensation plummeted 23% in a decade?”
-The question is why it has only been 23%.
+The question is why it hasn’t been worse.

 When discussing the impact of span protection, we want to push the problem off on the agencies.
-Maybe we should try taking responsibility for the terrible contract we negotiated with the studios and networks that enshrined scale minimums for low- and mid-level TV writers.
+Maybe we should try taking responsibility for a contract we negotiated that enshrined scale minimums for low- and mid-level TV writers.
 Could the agencies negotiate better deals in these cases?
 Maybe!
-But let’s not pretend that somehow they are failing in their duties just because the Negotiating Committee failed before.
+But let’s not pretend that somehow they are failing in their duties just because we failed before.

 We like to claim support from the DGA and SAG.
 Really?
 Great.
 So the actors who don’t have any agreement at all with the ATA are going to walk out the agency doors with us?
 OH, RIGHT.
 THEY WON’T. But don’t worry guys, they are (quietly!) cheering us on… Then there are the statements and stories from our fellow writers.
 You know the ones I mean… the anonymous ones, especially the first round that sounded like they were all written by the same person and miraculously tracked David Goodman’s speech on a one to one basis.
-The stories that very often tell us of trie who did things, all of which were presented without any attempt by the Board to cull or curate.
+The stories that very often tell us of friends of friends who heard things or said they knew people who did things, all of which were presented without any attempt by the Board to cull or curate.
 I’m not saying all of these stories are bullshit, I’m saying… we deserve better.

 But wait, there’s more!